qnarch/TetrisSlinger-docs/tetrislib.rst

    This class contains the tetris board.

+   .. py:attribute:: active_block

+      :type: :py:class:`Block`
-   :param active_block: The current active block
+      :description: The current active block.
+Use
-   :type active_block: Block
+                    :py:meth:`setActiveBlock` to change
+                    it.
+Do **not** change this directly.

+   .. py:attribute:: active_block_position

+      :type: tuple(int, int)
-   :param active_block_position: The position of the active block.
+      :description: The position of the :py:attr:`active_block`.

-   :type active_block_position: tuple(int, int)
+   .. py:attribute:: blocks

+      :type: dict(str, Block)
-   :param blocks: All the possible blocks for a board.
+      :description: Contains all possible blocks for the board.
+Use :py:meth:`getAvailableBlocks` to show what blocks
-   :type blocks: dict(str, Block)

-   :param board: The board, where the value of a block at (x,y) is
-                 defined as board[y][x].
-   :type board: int
+		    are available.

+   .. py:attribute:: board

+      :type: list(list(int))
+      :description: The board stored as a matrix of integers.
+All the non-zeroes in the matrix are considered as blocks.

    .. py:method:: initialiseBlocks